- Clinical science

 Infant pneumonia due to Chlamydia trachomatis (serotypes D–K)

-- Transmission: perinatal transmission during delivery through contact with an infected mother's genital flora
+- Transmission: perinatal transmission during delivery via contact with the genital flora of an infected mother

 - Incubation period: 4–12 weeks after delivery